 Why camp in a car?

 Make a few affordable additions to your kit, though, and you’ll have a mini campervan for not much money.

 Why have an expensive, rarely used campervan or motorhome on the driveway when you can convert your car in the twinkling of an eye?

-Why NOT to camp in a car
+But…here’s why you SHOULDN’T camp in a car

 In fact, if you have a very small car, you might struggle.
 Having said that, we know of people who’ve had a good night’s sleep and woken up to views of lochs and mountains through the windows of a Renault Clio.
 Almost anything’s possible with a little ingenuity.